Orenda OE600: Potential applications

 Orenda opened a new service depot known as Orenda Recip at the former CFS Debert in Debert, Nova Scotia.
 Here they intended to install and service the OE600.
 At the time they offered a supplemental type certificate conversion for the Otter, planning to follow this with the King Air.
 They were also interested in smaller and larger versions of the engine, floating a trial balloon at a 750 hp size (the OE750) before deciding on a naturally aspirated 500 hp version instead.

 Cancellation

-The events of September 11, 2001 required Orenda to re-focus entirely on their military projects, and the OE600 project was canceled.
-The design was later purchased by a group of investors who intend to sell the engine under the Texas Recip brand.
-On August 29, 2006 the president of Texas Recip, Paul Thorpe, was sentenced to 3 years and five months for defrauding investors, telling them the money was being invested in the engine project, or other investments, when it was actually being used to pay off investors in a previous scheme.
+The events of September 11, 2001 required Orenda to re-focus entirely on their military projects, and the OE600 project was cancelled.
+The design was later purchased by a group of investors who intended to sell the engine under the Texas Recip brand.
+On 29 August 2006, the president of Texas Recip, Paul Thorpe, was sentenced to 3 years and five months for defrauding investors, telling them the money was being invested in the engine project or other investments, when it was being used to pay off investors in a previous scheme.